vicmay/ToSSL/README.md

 ```

 **Notes:**
-- RSA, DSA, and EC keys in PEM format are supported for parse/write.
+- RSA, DSA, and EC keys in PEM and DER formats are supported for generate/parse/write.
 - The key dictionary must contain at least the fields: `type`, `kind`, and `pem`.
-- DER and other key types will be supported in future versions.
+- DER support is now available for all key types.

 # Encrypt with public key
 set plaintext "Hello, RSA!"